STANDARD SYLLABUS TEMPLATE

-Syllabi for all graduate courses since Fall 2010 are archived in the English and Theatre faculty Blackboard page, under the Graduate Committee's section.
-Feel free to look over those past syllabi in planning upcoming graduate courses.
+Syllabi for all graduate courses since Fall 2010 are archived by the Program Director, and are available on request.
 Be sure to submit your graduate syllabi to the Program Director early in the semester in which you teach your course.

 GRADUATE FACULTY STATUS

 - Nomination form for Graduate Faculty Status is for those teaching methods and/or content courses

 - Attach a completed application to a current CV (listing your employment at UNCP), and submit to the Program Director at least one semester before you anticipate teaching a graduate course.
 The CV will also need to be sent to the Graduate Council in electronic form.

 - Note that graduate faculty status is subject to periodic renewal; please check with the Program Director at least one semester before you are scheduled to teach a graduate course, to confirm that your graduate faculty status remains active.